geek-cookbook/geek-cookbook/manuscript/recipes/rss-bridge.md

 # RSS Bridge

-Do you hate having to waste time looking for a specific post.
-[RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) can convert the busiest parts of the web into nice structured plaintext to help quickly find exactly what you are looking for.
+Do you hate having to access multiple sites to view specific content?
+[RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) can convert content from a wide variety of websites such as (Reddit, Facebook, Twitter) so that it can be viewed in a structured and consistent way, all from one place (Your feed reader)

 ![RSS Screenshot](../images/rssbridge.png)

-Features include

-* Ability to generate RSS feeds for sites that do not have one.
-* Can be used as a webserver or used as a CLI
-* Supports multiple output formats such as
-    * Atom
-    * HTML
-    * JSON
-    * Mrss
-    * Plaintext

 --8<-- "recipe-standard-ingredients.md"